Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Standard effective potential in curved background

-where $a = a\left(t\right)$ express the scale factor with the cosmic time $t$ and $K $ is the spatial curvature parameter, where positive, zero, and negative values are related with closed, flat, and hyperbolic spacetime.
+where $a = a\left(t\right)$ express the scale factor with the cosmic time $t$ and $K $ is the spatial curvature parameter.
+The positive, zero, and negative values of the spatial curvature parameter $K $ are related with closed, flat, and hyperbolic spacetime.
 For the spatially flat spacetime, we can take $K=0$ and the Ricci scalar is given as

 where $\eta$ is the conformal time and defined by $d\eta=dt/a$.
-In the radiation dominated Universe, the scale factor becomes $a\left(t\right) =t^{1/2}$ and the Ricci scalar is expressed as $R=0$.
-On the other hand, in the matter dominated Universe, the scale factor becomes $a\left(t\right) =t^{2/3}$ and the Ricci scalar is expressed as $R=3H^{2}$.
-Finally, in the de Sitter Universe, the scale factor becomes $a\left(t\right) =e^{Ht}$ and the Ricci scalar is expressed as $R=12H^{2}$.
+In the radiation dominated Universe, the scale factor becomes $a\left(t\right) \propto t^{1/2}$ and the Ricci scalar is expressed as $R=0$.
+On the other hand, in the matter dominated Universe, the scale factor becomes $a\left(t\right) \propto t^{2/3}$ and the Ricci scalar is expressed as $R=3H^{2}$.
+Finally, in the de Sitter Universe, the scale factor becomes $a\left(t\right) \propto e^{Ht}$ and the Ricci scalar is expressed as $R=12H^{2}$.